View Carole Bizot's Obituary on CommercialAppeal.com and share memories

 Carole is survived by her devoted husband of 62 years, Emile Bizot, and the loving families of her two sons, Chris Bizot and his wife Angie, their two children Ellie and Sam, and Bill Bizot, his wife April, and their sons, Chase and Aidan.
 Carole is preceded in death by her sister and dearest friend, Anne Morris Heffernan, and her beloved big brother John "Jack' Morris III.

-Visitation will be on Sunday January 19th from 4:00 pm to 6:00 pm at Canale Directors.
+Visitation will be on Sunday January 19th from 4:00 pm to 6:00 pm at Canale Funeral Directors.

 Services will be held at 11:00 am Monday at Shady Grove Presbyterian Church, followed by a reception at the church.